charludo/barely/docs/plugins/readingtime.md

 Type: `content`
 Enabled by default: `true`

-Estimates the reading time for a page or post.
-Common feature for blogs
+Estimates the reading time in minutes for a page or post.
+Common feature for blogs.

 ---

-Use the reading time like this in your template:
+Display the reading time like this in your template:
 ```html
 {{ reading_time }}
 ```